ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-In the function `f` isn't used, the project compiles without error.
+If the function `f` isn't used, the project compiles without error.

 However, since `Make` is invoked to create module `IterPrint` in `funkt.ml`, the project fails to compile with the following error message: